xwmx/nb/README.md

-The `nb` API is the [command line interface](#nb-help), which is designed for composability and provides a variety of powerful options for interacting with `nb` notes, bookmarks, notebooks, and other items.
+The `nb` API is the [command line interface](#nb-help), which is designed for composability and provides a variety of powerful options for interacting with notes, bookmarks, notebooks, and `nb` functionality.
 Within plugins, subcommands can be called using their function names, which are named with leading underscores.
 Options can be used to output information in formats suitable for parsing and processing:

 ```bash
 # print the content of note 3 to standard output with no color